HelenHip/TUoS-Qiime-tuts/moving-pictures-APS6625.md

 useful later in the tutorial, when you want to learn more about specific features that are important in the data set.

+The following commands are in the script file `feature-table.sh`.
+Edit if necessary, submit the job, and when complete you should have two new QIIME 2 View files: `table.qzv` and `rep-seqs.qzv`.

 ```Shell
 qiime feature-table summarize \
   --i-table table.qza \